adam-zhang-lcps/papers/animal-behavior.typ

 = RESULTS
 == Qualitative Observations
 Through the experiment, some #species appeared to struggle with movement, perhaps due to the density and inconsistency of the crushed Cheerios.
+Most beetles either frequently changed sides throughout a trial or did not change sides at all.

 == Photographic Documentation
 A photograph showing the experiment in progress is shown in @mid-experiment.
 Note that the trial shown in @mid-experiment was not a part of the final experimental data due to an oversight by the experimentators; see the #link(<whoops>, [experimental method]) section for more details.